 Balancing Tradition and Innovation

 A key aspect of the festival's success lies in its ability to honor longstanding traditions while embracing contemporary elements.
 Jessica emphasizes the importance of stakeholder engagement: "We do a lot of work with external stakeholders that have a really key piece to play in the festival, like the Bendigo Chinese Association."
 The festival strives to create a balanced program that introduces new and exciting attractions while preserving crowd favourites.
 This approach ensures inclusivity and accessibility across various age groups and demographics.
 Managing an event of this magnitude in Bendigo's CBD presents unique challenges.
 The team meticulously plans traffic management, road closures, and safety compliance to transform public spaces into areas capable of accommodating thousands of visitors.
-"Holding it in an open space means there's a lot around risk and safety compliance that we have to work through," notes Jessica.

 The Heartbeat of the Festival: The People and Our Community